onfido/pinion-pipeline/README.md

       src: 'stylesheets',
       dest: '.',

-      // options to pass to `gulp-autoprefixer`
+      // options to pass to `autoprefixer`
       autoprefixer: {
         browsers: ['last 3 version']
       },

-      // options to pass to `gulp-sass`
+      // options to pass to `node-sass`
       sass: {
         indentedSyntax: false
       },